fredericcassin/openwhisk_hello_java/README.md

 See https://cloud.ibm.com/docs/cli/reference/ibmcloud?topic=cloud-cli-install-ibmcloud-cli&locale=en
 See https://cloud.ibm.com/docs/openwhisk?topic=cloud-functions-cloudfunctions_cli&locale=en#cloudfunctions_cli

-Download the wsk bin file from https://github.com/apache/incubator-openwhisk-cli/releases/tag/latest

-Copy the wsk and wskdeploy executables file in the ~/bin folder to have access to these commands from anywhere.
+Download the wsk bin file from https://github.com/apache/incubator-openwhisk-cli/releases/tag/latest Download the wskdeploy bin file from https://github.com/apache/incubator-openwhisk-wskdeploy/releases/tag/latest Copy the wsk and wskdeploy executables file in the ~/bin folder to have access to these commands from anywhere.

 Tested on windows 10 using the git bash console, but it must work like a charm on Linux.